Apply Now arrow

 • Hiring strategy

-Open a business bank account and get a dedicated business credit card.
+Open a business bank account when you start an IT business and get a dedicated business credit card.
 Having these things will make it easier to keep your personal and business finances separate.

 Separating business finances from personal ones makes bookkeeping, applying for loans, and paying taxes simpler.
 You won't have to work through bank and credit card statements to determine which transactions are related to your business.

-Another plus: Business credit cards typically offer better terms and higher limits than personal ones.
-In addition, you can take advantage of perks like rewards points and cash-back offers.
-Make sure you pay off the credit card quickly to avoid interest charges.
+Another plus point is that business credit cards typically offer better terms and higher limits than personal ones.
+In addition, you can take advantage of perks like rewards points and cashback offers.

 You may not have enough cash to start an IT business.
 Start-up costs, even for basic IT consulting businesses, can be high.
-Here are some options for funding you could have available to you.
+Here are some options for funding you could have available for starting an IT business:

-One of the significant benefits of owning your own business is choosing where you work.
+One of the significant benefits of starting an IT business is choosing where you work.
 Some standard options include a traditional office, a co-working space, a storefront, or a home office.
-Your decision should factor in your business type, budget, work style, plans for hiring employees, and how often clients visit.
+Your decision should consider your business type, budget, work style, plans for hiring team members, and the frequency of client visits.

 Your business plan will likely include a few years of budget and cash flow projections.
-Here are some of the costs you can anticipate incurring in your first year in operation:
+Here are some of the costs you can anticipate incurring in your first year of operation of starting an IT business:

 • Loan and credit card payments